freeslugs/advanced-js-talk/README.md

 So it iterates through the array and prints the objects we sent over in the http requests correctly.
 Super useful function over here.

+We can also use promises to interact with asynchronous functions.

 # Promises

 What is a promise?